-Rentokil Initial plc Carbon Dioxide March 2004 Section A7.4.1.2 Annex Point IIA, VII, 7.2 Acute toxicity to invertebrates (3 of 3) Special investigation in ants 5.2 Results and discussion that the mean diameter of the galleries is 2cm, 1L of galleries has a surface area of $1000~\text{cm}^2$ giving a total gallery surface of $64000~\text{cm}^2$.
-The carbon dioxide input from mud is $(6.2 \times 64000~\mu\text{L/h})$ 396 mL/h equivalent to an increase in the total nest concentration of 0.6% per hour.
+Rentokil Initial plc Carbon Dioxide April 2006 on A7.4.1.2 EPoint IIA, VII, 7.2 Acute toxicity to invertebrates (3 of 3) Special investigation in ants 5.2 Results and discussion (continued) Sources of carbon dioxide For results of measurements taken to determine the sources of carbon dioxide in the nest e.g. due to respiration of the ants, see table A7_1_1_2-2 at the end of this study summary.
+Estimates of population density in ant colonies by capture-release-recapture techniques are always encumbered with sources of error due to the lack of complete mixing of marked individuals in the nest.
+The volume of nest A at site 1 (Rapid Creek) was estimated as 64 L, but it is acknowledged that some water could have leaked during the filing procedure and, on the other hand, some galleries could still have contained air pockets.
+The carbon dioxide production from ants increased the total carbon dioxide concentration by (50 x 1000/640000) 0.008% per hour.
+Assuming that the mean diameter of the galleries is 2cm, 1L of galleries has a surface area of 1000 cm2 giving a total gallery surface of 64000 cm2.
+The carbon dioxide input from mud is (6.2 x 64000 μL/h) 396 mL/h equivalent to an increase in the total nest concentration of 0.6% per hour.
 Thus the ants only add approximately 10-15% of the total carbon dioxide to the nest, which is consistent with the high values of carbon dioxide found in the control holes.
 During inundation the air volume available to the ants decreases and the density of the ants in the air pockets is at it's highest and under these conditions the ants may contribute much more to the increase of carbon dioxide concentration.
-5.2.1 EC_0 Not reported.
+5.2.1 EC 0 Not reported.
 5.2.2 EC 50 Not reported.
 5.2.3 EC 100 Not reported.
 5.3 Conclusion Results to this test show that nest carbon dioxide concentrations were high (2.5% - 11%) during and immediately after the nest was covered in water (referred to in study report as "inundation"), but the carbon dioxide concentration in the upper regions of the nest fell as soil water levels receded.
 However, at depths >10 cm below the level soil surface the carbon dioxide concentrations remained relatively high and stable (at approximately 2%) over the 11 day test period (between one high tide and the next).
 Carbon dioxide concentrations in muds around the nest can fluctuate between 0.5% and $2\% < 10$ cm below the surface and between 1.2% and $3.\% > 10$ cm below the surface.
-Soil microbial respiration is a major source of carbon dioxide in the nests of Polyrhachis sokolova , but if large numbers of ants are restricted to relatively small portions of the nest (e.g. during inundation), then ant respiration is a mjor contributor to carbon dioxide concentrations during high tides.
-5.3.1 Reliability 3 5.3.2 Deficiencies Yes.
+52.1 D. P. J. W. Soil microbial respiration is a major source of carbon dioxide in the nests of Polyrhachis sokolova , but if large numbers of ants are restricted to relatively small portions of the nest (e.g. during inundation), then ant respiration is a mjor contributor to carbon dioxide concentrations during high tides.
+5.3.1 5.3.2 Reliability 3 Voc 3.3.4 Deficiencies Yes.
 This study was not carried out to EC Method C2 in Annex V of Directive 67/548/EEC.
 Rather than looking at acute toxicity per se , this report measures the natural fluctuations in background carbon dioxide concentrations in a the nests of the mangrove ant, Polyrhachis sokolova .
-It should be noted that the use of carbon dioxide by Rentokil Initial would not increase the normal atmospheric concentrations of carbon dioxide in the locality.

-Rentokil Initial plc Carbon Dioxide March 2004 Section A7.4.1.2 Acute toxicity to invertebrates (3 of 3) Annex Point IIA, VII, 7.2 Special investigation in ants
+Rentokil Initial plc Carbon Dioxide April 2006 Section A7.4.1.2 Acute toxicity to invertebrates (3 of 3) Annex Point IIA, VII, 7.2 Special investigation in ants